Avoiding Cross-Contact In Your Kitchen

 Avoid Pantry Mix-Ups

 If you have both “safe” and “unsafe” versions of similar items (like soy milk and cow’s milk) in your home, do not store these products next to each other.
 Designate particular shelves or cabinets for storing the “safe” foods.
-Avoid purchasing items that look similar to each other.
+Avoid purchasing items that look similar to each other, or place one similar item in a special container.

 Avoid Sippy Cup Mix-Ups

 If your toddler is allergic to milk, buy a “special” sippy cup to use both at home and away from home.
 This cup is never used for anyone else.
 Put your child’s name on it.
-Once you put the lid on the average sippy cup you cannot see the contents.
 Having a special cup that is always used ensures that your child doesn’t grab the wrong cup by mistake.

-If you keep both “safe” and “unsafe” foods in your household, you need to take steps prevent cross-contact:
+If you keep both “safe” and “unsafe” foods in your household, take steps prevent cross-contact:

-- Hands – Teach everyone to wash their hands with soap and water before touching safe foods.
-Their hands could have allergens on them and they could make a safe food become unsafe.
+- Teach everyone to wash their hands with soap and water before touching safe foods.
+This is good hygiene and reduces that chance of cross-contact if they have food residue on their hands.

-- Utensils – Do not allow allergen-covered utensils to touch your “safe” foods.
-For example, if a knife used on butter gets inserted into a jar of jam, the jam is no longer safe for a dairy-allergic individual to eat.
-If you spread butter on wheat bread toast and then dip your knife into the butter again, the butter will now contain traces of wheat.
+- Do not allow allergen-covered utensils to touch your “safe” foods.
+For example, if a knife used on butter gets inserted into a jar of jam, the jam now has milk proteins from the butter in it.
+If you spread butter on wheat bread toast and then dip your knife into the butter again, the butter may now contain small amounts of wheat.

-- Countertops and other surfaces – Teach everyone to clean all surfaces after preparing food and to clean countertops before preparing food.
-Countertops could have traces of allergens on them.
-Food prepared on an unclean countertop can result in cross contact with allergens.
+- Teach everyone to clean all surfaces before and after preparing food.
+Countertops could have small amounts of allergens on them.
+Food prepared on an unclean countertop can result in cross-contact with allergens.

 - If you are preparing both “safe” and “unsafe” food for the same meal, prepare the safe meal first.

-- Do not use the same utensils to prepare allergenic and non-allergenic dishes.
+- Do not use the same utensils to prepare food for your child with food allergies and for other people who eat foods with their allergens.

-- Place utensils, plates and cutting boards directly into the sink or the dishwasher immediately after use.
-Teach your family that soiled items in the sink or dishwasher are not safe to use until they have been properly washed.
+- Place utensils, plates, and cutting boards directly into the sink or the dishwasher immediately after use.

-- If you use a barbecue, be sure to fully clean the grill before cooking for your child.
-Consider using foil or a clean grill pan to prepare foods for your child.
+- If you use a grill or griddle, be sure to fully clean them before cooking for your child.
+Consider using foil or a clean pan to prepare foods for your child.

 Take Care to Wash Dishes

-Wash pans, utensils and dishes in hot, sudsy water before using them to prepare food for someone with food allergies.
-It is best to rinse off dirty dishes and utensils before loading them into your dishwasher.
-This prevents stray bits of dried allergens from sticking to your clean dishes.
+Wash pans, utensils, and dishes in hot, sudsy water before using them to prepare food for someone with food allergies.
+Rinse off dirty dishes and utensils before loading them into your dishwasher.

 Medical Review: July 2014.